How should I go about choosing the right company to care for my dog?

 Dogs go out in groups of no more than four dogs to one trainer to ensure everyone has a good time, and is kept safe.
 Dogs on a weekly schedule go out with the same group, and often become very good friends with their other adventure buddies.

 Will my dog get dirty while adventuring?

 That’s half the fun!
 No dog will be kept from getting dirty if that is what is in his or her heart’s desire.
 All dogs, however, will be returned with clean paws and a towel-dried coat.
-Dogs who really love the mud (ahem, Labs and Goldens, ahem) will also get rinsed off at the end of every adventure.
+Dogs who really love the mud (ahem, Labs and Goldens, ahem) can also get hosed off outside of your home.
+Please note that we do not offer dog bathing.
 If your dog goes to the groomer every week or two anyway, why not coordinate a pre-bath adventure?
 We’ll be happy to drop off your pup at the groomer’s instead of your home.